anto-kazungu/timeforgreenv1/README.md

 - **Action** - Participate in events and initiatives
 - **Impact Tracking** - Measure and celebrate environmental achievements

-The goal is to reconnect us to the our forests and environment to save our ecosystem
+By reconnecting with our forests and environment, we ignite the change needed to protect and restore our ecosystems

 ---

-## ✨ Key Features
+## Key Features

 ### For Members
 - Join environmental communities